Our Team

 Jenna Herman

-Dr. Jenna Herman is a Family Nurse Practitioner and a Clinical Associate Professor in the University of Minnesota School of Nursing.
+Dr. Jenna Herman is a family nurse practitioner and a clinical associate professor in the University of Minnesota School of Nursing.
 She currently practices in family practice, caring for patients across the lifespan and coordinating interdisciplinary care.
 Her scholarly interests include addiction, diagnostic reasoning, pharmacogenomics, rural/global health and more.

 Email: [email protected]